Amin-MAG/My-Notes/MachineLearning.md

 ### Non-Linear Regression

-Sometimes, When you visualize the data, You can not find a linear solution to fit the answer.
+Sometimes, when you visualize the data, you cannot find a linear solution to fit the answer.

 You can define new $\hat{X}$s that are equal to $\frac{1}{X}$, $X^2$, and so on.

 ## Model Evaluation

-The goal is to build a model to predict an unknown scenario.
-There are two main methods
+The goal is to build a model to predict unknown scenarios.
+There are two main methods:

-- Train and Test are on same data
+- Train and test on the same data

   - Not always good

   - It causes overfitting

-- Train and Test are splited
+- Train and test are split

 ### MAE - Mean Absolute Error

-It's so simple.
+The simplest error metric.

 $$
 MAE=\frac{1}{n}\Sigma |y_i-\hat{y}_i|